 Welcome to my blog.
-Here are some true tales about growing up Southern and some stories about how everyday things are sometimes more meaningful than they seem.
+Here are some true tales about growing up Southern, some stories about how everyday things are sometimes more meaningful than they seem, and some musings about stuff connected some way or other to my books.

 It Happened Like This & Other Stuff